 Absence makes the heart grow fonder.

 The author of this proverb is unknown.
 Some say Shakespeare, but that is questionable.
 Nobody really knows…and that is good, because it is nonsense.
-I am immensely fond of my wife, but whenever I used to go on business trips, I did not become fonder.
+I am immensely fond of my wife, but before I retired, when I went on business trips, I did not become fonder.
 I got horny!
 Substitute horny for fonder in the above proverb, and it would make more sense.
 But wait, it isn’t my heart that gets horny.
 I know enough about my anatomy to know where horniness originates.
 It reminds me of the story about the four-year-old boy who was taking a bath.
 He looked down and pointed at his testicles

 “Mommy, are those my brains?”

 His mother shook her head.
 “No honey, not yet.”

 Abstinence is virtual absence.
 For a religious couple postponing a family but opposed to contraception, as they lie in bed together, they must imagine that their partner is not there, enticing them into carnal pleasures

 In the US, and many in other countries as well, there has been a steady escalation in the age when most people get married.
 In the period from 1950 to 2010, the median age for marriage increased from 24 to 28 for white men, and from 23 to 31 for black men.
 It went from 20 to 26 for white women and from 20 to 30 for black women.
 Furthermore, the percentage of people who never marry is climbing steadily.[ii]

 A couple hundred years ago, many girls were married by the age of 10, and most were married before they ended their teens.
 Why is this important?
 The young and healthy years from 18 to 30 are a time of maximum sexual drive for men, and to a somewhat lesser extent, women.
 Expecting them to abstain from sex until they are almost 30 is totally unrealistic.
 It’s defying Mother Nature.
 Ain’t gonna happen.